-Is Constellation Brands, Inc. (NYSE:STZ) the right investment to pursue these days?
-Prominent investors were in a bearish mood.
-The number of bullish hedge fund bets fell by 2 in recent months.
+Is Constellation Brands, Inc. (NYSE:STZ) undervalued?
+The smart money is becoming less hopeful.
+The number of long hedge fund bets were cut by 2 in recent months.
 Our calculations also showed that STZ isn’t among the 30 most popular stocks among hedge funds (click for Q1 rankings and see the video for a quick look at the top 5 stocks).

 Video: Watch our video about the top 5 most popular hedge fund stocks.

-At Insider Monkey we scour multiple sources to uncover the next great investment idea.
-For example, this trader claims to score lucrative profits by utilizing a “weekend trading strategy”, so we look into his strategy’s picks.
-Federal Reserve has been creating trillions of dollars electronically to keep the interest rates near zero.
-We believe this will lead to inflation and boost gold prices.
-So, we are checking out this junior gold mining stock.
+At Insider Monkey we leave no stone unturned when looking for the next great investment idea.
+For example, we are still not out of the woods in terms of the coronavirus pandemic.
+So, we checked out this successful trader’s “corona catalyst plays“.
+Also, Europe is set to become the world’s largest cannabis market, so we checked out this European marijuana stock pitch.
 We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
-We recently recommended several stocks partly inspired by legendary Bill Miller’s investor letter.
-Our best call in 2020 was shorting the market when the S&P 500 was trading at 3150 in February after realizing the coronavirus pandemic’s significance before most investors.
-Keeping this in mind let’s take a glance at the latest hedge fund action surrounding Constellation Brands, Inc. (NYSE:STZ).
+Our best call in 2020 was shorting the market when the S&P 500 was trading at 3150 after realizing the coronavirus pandemic’s significance before most investors.
+With all of this in mind we’re going to check out the latest hedge fund action regarding Constellation Brands, Inc. (NYSE:STZ).

-At Q1’s end, a total of 50 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -4% from one quarter earlier.
-The graph below displays the number of hedge funds with bullish position in STZ over the last 18 quarters.
-So, let’s check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At the end of the first quarter, a total of 50 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -4% from the previous quarter.
+On the other hand, there were a total of 38 hedge funds with a bullish position in STZ a year ago.
+So, let’s review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-More specifically, Kensico Capital was the largest shareholder of Constellation Brands, Inc. (NYSE:STZ), with a stake worth $586.2 million reported as of the end of September.
-Trailing Kensico Capital was Palestra Capital Management, which amassed a stake valued at $96 million.
-Two Creeks Capital Management, Candlestick Capital Management, and D E Shaw were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
+Of the funds tracked by Insider Monkey, Kensico Capital, managed by Michael Lowenstein, holds the biggest position in Constellation Brands, Inc. (NYSE:STZ).
+Kensico Capital has a $586.2 million position in the stock, comprising 16% of its 13F portfolio.
+On Kensico Capital’s heels is Palestra Capital Management, managed by Andrew Immerman and Jeremy Schiffman, which holds a $96 million position; 3.1% of its 13F portfolio is allocated to the stock.
+Other hedge funds and institutional investors that are bullish encompass Ryan Pedlow’s Two Creeks Capital Management, Jack Woodruff’s Candlestick Capital Management and D. E. Shaw’s D E Shaw.
 In terms of the portfolio weights assigned to each position Kensico Capital allocated the biggest weight to Constellation Brands, Inc. (NYSE:STZ), around 16.02% of its 13F portfolio.
 Freshford Capital Management is also relatively very bullish on the stock, designating 11.87 percent of its 13F equity portfolio to STZ.

-Since Constellation Brands, Inc. (NYSE:STZ) has faced falling interest from hedge fund managers, it’s safe to say that there is a sect of hedgies that decided to sell off their entire stakes last quarter.
-Interestingly, Renaissance Technologies dropped the biggest position of the 750 funds monitored by Insider Monkey, worth close to $46 million in stock, and Oscar Hattink’s BlueDrive Global Investors was right behind this move, as the fund dumped about $32.3 million worth.
-These bearish behaviors are interesting, as total hedge fund interest dropped by 2 funds last quarter.
+Because Constellation Brands, Inc. (NYSE:STZ) has faced falling interest from the entirety of the hedge funds we track, we can see that there exists a select few fund managers who were dropping their entire stakes heading into Q4.
+Interestingly, Renaissance Technologies dumped the largest position of the “upper crust” of funds monitored by Insider Monkey, comprising an estimated $46 million in stock.
+Oscar Hattink’s fund, BlueDrive Global Investors, also sold off its stock, about $32.3 million worth.
+These moves are interesting, as aggregate hedge fund interest dropped by 2 funds heading into Q4.

-Let’s check out hedge fund activity in other stocks – not necessarily in the same industry as Constellation Brands, Inc. (NYSE:STZ) but similarly valued.
+Let’s check out hedge fund activity in other stocks similar to Constellation Brands, Inc. (NYSE:STZ).
 These stocks are Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC), Lloyds Banking Group PLC (NYSE:LYG), Consolidated Edison, Inc. (NYSE:ED), and Eversource Energy (NYSE:ES).
-This group of stocks’ market values match STZ’s market value.
+This group of stocks’ market valuations are closest to STZ’s market valuation.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|